Sophia Liu | Studio Sophy

 Pure adrenaline pumping through these 4-inch heels.

-I love that everyone has their signature dance floor moves but once Everytime We Touch comes on and the chorus drops, all bets were off.
+I love that everyone had their signature dance floor moves but once Everytime We Touch came on and the chorus dropped, all bets were off.

 We close out the night to Michael Buble's Save the Last Dance for Me.